sirix777/cycle-orm-factory/README.md

 php vendor/bin/laminas cycle:seed:run --seed SeedName
 php vendor/bin/laminas cycle:seed:run -s SeedName

-# Run all seeds in the configured directory
+# Run all seeds in the configured seed directory
 php vendor/bin/laminas cycle:seed:run

+# Run from a different directory (overrides configured seed_directory for this run)
+php vendor/bin/laminas cycle:seed:run --directory path/to/seeds
+php vendor/bin/laminas cycle:seed:run -d path/to/seeds

+# Run a specific seed from a different directory
+php vendor/bin/laminas cycle:seed:run --directory path/to/seeds SeedName
 ```

 #### Arguments and Options

 - `SeedName`: The name of the seed to run in PascalCase format, without the .php extension.
 - `--seed` or `-s`: Alternative ways to specify the seed name.
+- `--directory` or `-d`: Run seeds from a different directory than the configured `seed_directory` (affects both single-seed and run-all modes for this invocation only).

+Behavior:
+- If `SeedName` is provided, the command runs that seed from either the configured `seed_directory` or the directory passed via `--directory`/`-d`.
+- If no `SeedName` is provided, the command runs all seeds from the configured `seed_directory` or from the directory passed via `--directory`/`-d`.

-If no seed name is provided, the command will run all seeds in the configured seed directory.
+If no seed name is provided, the command will run all seeds in the configured seed directory (unless `--directory`/`-d` is used).

-**Note**: All seed classes must implement the `SeedInterface` and be located in the configured seed directory.
+**Note**: All seed classes must implement the `SeedInterface` and be located in the target seed directory.
 The command will automatically inject the database connection into the seed class.

 ### Cache Configuration Example